Artist

 Learn more about Anguissola’s painting Portrait Group with the Artist’s Father Amilcare Anguissola and her Siblings Minerva and

-In celebration of its 200th anniversary, Madrid’s Prado museum put on an exhibition of works by two Renaissance women artists, Lavinia Fontana
+In celebration of its 200th anniversary, Madrid’s Museo del Prado put on an exhibition of works by two Renaissance women artists, Lavinia Fontana

 Books about Sofonisba Anguissola